Trial Balance

 - Omissions, Commissions, and Principle Errors: These types of mistakes, involving either missing transactions, transactions recorded in the wrong accounts, or transactions not aligned with accounting principles, aren’t flagged by the trial balance.
 Detecting and correcting them requires a more detailed examination of financial statements.

 - Errors of Judgement or Estimation: Inaccuracies in estimating the values of assets or liabilities can significantly impact financial statements but aren’t caught by the trial balance.
-It’s essential for entities to establish robust procedures for assessing and periodically reviewing these values to maintain accuracy.

 This article is general information only and does not provide advice to address your personal circumstances.
 To make an informed decision you should contact an appropriately qualified professional.